mah0001/metadata-editor-docs-v2/quick_start_geographic.md

   ![image](img/ME_UG_v1-0-0_quick_start_geographic_publish_to_NADA.png)

-  The image will now be listed and made discoverable in the NADA catalog, with a link to the Flickr Album.
+  The dataset will now be listed and made discoverable in the NADA catalog.

   ![image](img/ME_UG_v1-0-0_quick_start_geographic_in_NADA.png)